bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

     You must provide the closing `</script>` tag.
 This is required by all browsers and the page will typically not render without it.

-The |components| function takes either a single PlotObject, a list/tuple of PlotObjects, or a dictionary of keys and PlotObjects.
+The |components| function takes either a single Bokeh Model a list/tuple of Models, or a dictionary of keys and Models.
 Each returns a corresponding data structure of script and div pairs.

 The following illustrates how different input types correlate to outputs: